Avadhoot94/Home_Service_Robot/README.md

 3. Wait 5 seconds to simulate a pickup
 4. Show the marker at the drop off zone once your robot reaches it

-The robot is unaware of the human figures as can be seen in the map provided to the robot.
+Unknown obstacles (human figures) are added in the world.
-ROS Navigation stack actively avoids obstacle in its path.
+ROS Navigation stack dynamically avoids obstacle in its path.

 ![](output/output_gif.gif)
 Speed: x6 of the original output